 Bowls For Slow-Feeding

 Slow-feed dog bowls are widely available for dogs who eat too quickly and come in a variety of brands.
-If you have a dog that is like yours, you may want to check out the product’s reviews to see if other people have had good results with it.
+If you have a dog that has this character, you may want to check out the product’s reviews to see if other people have had good results with it.
 To create a slow-feeder bowl for feeding your dog, use two bowls.
 A bowl one or two times larger than your dog’s regular dish should be placed on the ground flat, and then your dog’s regular dish should be placed upside down inside of the larger bowl.
 You’ll be able to fill the space between the two bowls with your dog’s food.
 Dogs have to eat at a slower pace since they can’t take gulps of food because the spacing is too small.

 Another great approach to slow down your dog’s eating is to use food puzzle toys, such as this one.
 As with slow-feeders, they have nooks and crevices in which your dog’s food can fit, preventing your dog from gulping down enormous amounts of food.
 There are a variety of puzzles to choose from, ranging from ones that sit on the ground to ones that distribute treats while your dog plays with them.